PullNotifier Logo

 Why It's a Best Practice

 Failing to add a blank line causes Git to treat the entire message as a single, long subject line.
 This breaks the formatting in many contexts, making logs difficult to read and automated tools less effective.
-Proper separation is crucial for clarity and tooling compatibility, a standard heavily influenced by conventions from the Linux kernel development and popularized by influential guides like Tim Pope's blog post.
+Proper separation is crucial for clarity and tooling compatibility, a standard heavily influenced by conventions from the Linux kernel development and popularized by Tim Pope's seminal blog post on commit messages.

 Key Insight: Treat the blank line as a hard separator.
 It signals to Git and other developers: "This is the summary; here comes the detailed context."
 This simple act makes your commit history exponentially more useful.